 Than These).
 During his participation in the "rescue

-movement," Pastor was arrested approximately 120 times in Wisconsin and around the nation.
+movement," Pastor was arrested a number of times in Wisconsin and around the nation.
 Most of these arrests were under city ordinances such as trespass or disorderly

 conduct; a few of the arrests resulted in state charges.
 Due to his decision to obey a higher law and interpose for the innocent, Pastor lost his